encomp/codenext_emojify/README.md

 # Emojify Me

 ### Exercise Four: Exercise Match the Face to an Emoji
-The goal is to rename the method called `getClassifications()` to `whichEmoji()`.
-The aim is to adapt its current functionality to determine the proper `Emoji` that should be used for a given face.
+The goal is to repurpose the method called `getClassifications()`.
+And adapt its current functionality to determine the proper `Emoji` that should be used for a given face.
 The method determines the proper `Emoji` using the following three variables:

 * Smiling
 * Left eye closed